WealthBar/angular-d3/README.md

 ```

 The `d3-chart` directive will first append `<svg class="d3"><g></g></svg>` to
-itself and then each inner directives will attach their own d3 powered elements
+itself and then each inner directives will attach their own elements, using D3,
-to that.
-The `d3ChartController` provides access to its `<g></g>` element via
+from there.
+The `d3ChartController` provides access to its root `<g></g>` element via
 `getChart()` so that child directives can append themselves.

 The `d3-data` directive provides a way of declaratively binding data, but this
-is entirely optional and it simply is a convenient way to bind data to your
+is entirely optional and it simply is a convenient way to bind a CSV data from
-current scope.
+any url directly to your current scope.

 Documentation will be forthcoming as things develop but for now you will have
 to rely on a quick reading of the code.